LIMITED LEGAL SERVICES · INFORMATION FOR CLIENTS · PARTICIPATING LAWYERS

 Participating lawyers have agreed to offer limited legal services to their clients, and to recommend working on a limited basis when appropriate.
 For 18 months, between April 2017 and September 2018, we will be surveying participating lawyers to find out how satisfied they are with providing limited legal services in addition to the services they usually provide.
 We will also be surveying people who have received limited legal services from our participating lawyers to find how satisfied they are with the services they have received; people who complete this survey will be entered into a monthly draw for a $100 prepaid Visa gift card.
 We will publish our results early in 2019.

-The Limited Legal Services Project has been developed by a group of Alberta lawyers led by Rob Harvie QC, of the Lethbridge firm Huckvale LLP, and John-Paul Boyd, of the Canadian Research Institute for Law and the Family in Calgary, and is generously funded by a grant from the Law Foundation of Ontario.
+The Limited Legal Services Project has been developed by a group of Alberta lawyers led by Rob Harvie QC, of the Lethbridge firm Huckvale LLP, and John-Paul Boyd, of the Canadian Research Institute for Law and the Family in Calgary, and is generously supported by grants from the Law Foundation of Ontario and the Alberta Law Foundation.
 We are grateful for the Law Foundation's support and committment to improving access to justice for all Canadians.

 Already received or provided limited legal services through the project?
 Click below to complete your evaluation!